 Integrated project management has helped PS managers and directors save 28 times more on their project budgets and improve processes all around.
 If you’re interested in adopting one of these systems, there are lots of things to consider.
-Here’s everything you need to know about what integrated project management software is, what advantages users have over non-users, as well as some concrete ways you can implement it.
+Here’s everything you need to know about what project integration management software is, what advantages users have over non-users, as well as some concrete ways you can implement it.

 What is integrated project management?